Skip to Content

 Carry-on sized travel backpacks

-When shopping for an ultralight travel backpack, you want a bag with the following:
+Backpacks come in a wide range of designs.
+When shopping for an ultralight travel backpack, try to choose a bag with the following features:

 • Comfortable- This is the most important.
 You’ll be walking a lot while traveling.
 Make sure the backpack fits your torso properly.
-Make sure it offers enough breathability so you don’t get too hot.
-Most outdoors stores have weights you can put in backpacks to test them out.
+Also, make sure it offers enough breathability so you don’t get too hot and sweaty.
+It’s important to make sure it’s supportive enough to hold the weight of your gear.
+Most outdoor stores have weights you can put in backpacks to test them out.
 Test the bag extensively before purchasing.
 You need to be comfortable.

 • Compression straps- If your backpack is a bit oversized, you can use the straps to make it smaller.
-When my 44 liter backpack is fully loaded, it’s too big.
+When my 44 liter backpack is fully loaded, it’s too big for.
 The straps allow me to compress it small enough to use as a carry-on.

 • Waist belt- You’ll want this for any backpack over 30 liters.
 A waist strap helps tremendously with supporting the bag.
 It moves much of the weight from your shoulders to your hips.
-This makes the bag much more comfortable to walk with long distance.
+This makes the bag much more comfortable when walking long distances.
+If I’m walking for more than 15 minutes or so, I’ll buckle my waste belt.

 • Exterior straps- These come in handy for attaching bulky items to your bag.
-For example, maybe you need to carry a couple of days worth of food.
-Just attach your jacket to the outside of your bag to make space inside.
+For example, maybe you get cold so you buy a blanket.
+You can strap it to the outside.
+Maybe you want to carry some snacks.
+You can attach your jacket to the outside to make space inside.

 My Travel Backpack